-• Definitions of sexual harassment, sexual assault, domestic violence, dating violence, stalking, and consent;

-• Safe and positive options for bystander intervention that may be utilized by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person; and

-• Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks, among other topics.
+- Definitions of sexual harassment, sexual assault, domestic violence, dating violence, stalking, and consent; - Safe and positive options for bystander intervention that may be utilized by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person; and - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks, among other topics.

-In addition to the on-line training course/program, students and employees are required to successfully complete a refresher course/program annually.
+In addition to the on-line training course/program, students and employees are offered annual refresher training and programming throughout the year on sexual assault prevention and response, bystander intervention, and trauma informed communications.

 All individuals designated to serve as investigators, deciders, advisors, and appeal panelists under this policy (including the College's Director of Compliance / Title IX and Disability Coordinator) receive training and education regarding these policies as required by Title IX and Clery Act regulations.
 Investigators are trained on how to conduct proper investigations in a prompt, thorough, and impartial manner.
-Training and certification is conducted by the Director of Compliance/Title IX Coordinator, by providers offered through the Ohio Department of Higher Education, by local law firms, and by other trained professionals.
+Training is conducted by the Director of Compliance/Title IX Coordinator, by providers offered through the Ohio Department of Higher Education, by the College's general counsel, other local law firms, and by other trained professionals.